-Starting clinical rotations is often at varied schedules at the start of the semester.
+Clinical rotations are often started at varied schedules at the start of the semester.
 However, before any student can begin a clinical rotation, the following process must be followed.
-The College wants to ensure that students have an excellent learning experience and also that the University and the clinical site comply with all standards to insure there are no liability issues.
+The college wants to ensure that students have an excellent learning experience and that the university and the clinical site comply with all standards to ensure there are no liability issues.

 - a.
 The Clinical Coordinator will establish an Assignment Dropbox for every Clinical Course every term in ProjectConcert. - b.
-Once you have your Student-Preceptor-Faculty Agreement form signed and your Plan for Clinical Course Completion (Refer to Appendix E) completed, upload both documents into the appropriate Document area in ProjectConcert. - c.
-Notify the Clinical Coordinator and your Clinical Faculty by email that you have uploaded the documents into ProjectConcert. - d.
+Once you have your Student-Preceptor-Faculty Agreement form signed and your Plan for Clinical Course Completion (Refer to Appendix E) completed (if required by your faculty), upload both documents into the appropriate Document area in ProjectConcert. - c.
+Notify the Clinical Coordinator and your Course Faculty by email that you have uploaded the documents into ProjectConcert. - d.
 The Student-Preceptor-Faculty Agreement will be reviewed to ensure your site contract and Preceptor have been approved. - e.
 Once the documents have been reviewed and approved, your Clinical Faculty and Ms. George will send you an email notifying you that "You are clear to begin clinical." - f.
 After you receive your email, you can start your clinical rotation. - g.
 Please note: This could take a few days, so plan the submission of your documents to allow an appropriate amount of time for a response from your Clinical Faculty.
 Students may not start clinical until they receive this email with Approval from Clinical Faculty.